Procurement of Goods and Services Procedure (MPF1089)

 - verify transactions and match these to the original documentation

-- resolve any transaction discrepancies by first contacting the merchant then complete the Purchasing Card Disputed Transaction Advice.
+- resolve any transaction discrepancies by first contacting the merchant, then completing a Purchasing Card Disputed Transaction Advice form as required

-- all cardholders submit their monthly card expenditure statement for authorisation
+- cardholders submit their card expenditure statement for authorisation via Themis iExpenses on a monthly basis

-- all card expenditure and account allocations, including GST are reviewed and verified
+- card expenditure and account allocations, including GST are reviewed and verified

-- all necessary information has been provided for the purpose of FBT
+- necessary information has been provided for the purpose of FBT

 - any issues regarding the use of the card are promptly discussed and resolved with the staff member concerned